harihardiyan/RS-GW-JAX/README.md

 This project reflects a passion for bridging the gap between **Artificial Intelligence (Differentiable Programming)** and **High Energy Theoretical Physics**.

 ---
+## Citation

+If you use this solver in your research, please cite it using the following DOI:

+**Hardiyan, H. (2026).
+RS-GW-JAX: Differentiable Randall-Sundrum-Goldberger-Wise Solver.
+Zenodo. [https://doi.org/10.5281/zenodo.18203099](https://doi.org/10.5281/zenodo.18203099)**

 ## License